Linear filters

 or localmean!

-to compute the mean of values in a neighborhood, and convolve
+to compute the mean of values in a neighborhood, convolve

 or convolve!

-to compute the discrete convolution of an array by a kernel.
+to compute the discrete correlation of an array by a kernel.

 Local mean